Jump to content

 Dataflows are everywhere.
 They are an already proven method in the data industry to clean up, restructure, enrich, and validate data automatically.
 They are at the heart of every modern, automated data pipeline.
 Simplebim brings this power to BIM, tailored for complex model data that generic tools can’t handle.

 The goal is very simple: transform raw data into useful information.
 Automatically.
-In a scalable way.

 Dataflows are easy

-Dataflows are make out of actions
+Dataflows are made out of steps

-Actions are the steps of the dataflow.
-In the dataflow, you put actions in a sequence.
+There are 100+ ways to process data in Simplebim.
+A dataflow runs the steps in order.
 You can combine them anyway you like.
 The possibilities are endless.

-Dataflow has three parts
+A step has three parts

 Target